f5devcentral/f5-fast-core/README.md

 ## Development

-`npm` commands should be run in the core subdirectory, not at the top-level.
 * To check for lint errors run `npm run lint`
 * To run unit tests use `npm test`

 Both of these are run as part of the CI pipeline for this repo.

-## Documentation

-For more information about FAST, see [FAST Documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-templates/latest/)

 ## License